zakattack9/WRaPiC/README.md

 chsh -s $(which zsh)
 # close the shell and ssh back into the RPi
 ```
+- The `docker` and `kubectl` Oh-my-zsh plugins adds tab completion when using the either command; as a bonus, the kubectl plugin also adds [aliases](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/kubectl#aliases) for common kubectl commands such as `k` for `kubectl`

 ### Kubernetes Dashboard Setup
 This is a quick way to set up, run, and access the Kubernetes Dashboard remotely from another host outside the cluster network such as the computer used to ssh into the RPi cluster.
 These steps have been adapted from the official [Kubernetes Dashabord documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and Oracle's [Access the Kubernetes Dashboard](https://docs.oracle.com/en/operating-systems/olcne/orchestration/dashboard.html#dashboard-start) guide.